Byrne says it is time for new PSNI leader as he resigns following controversies

 Mr Byrne had originally insisted that he would not resign but has now reversed that decision in the face of growing pressure from politicians and his own officers.

-At the press conference on Monday afternoon, Policing Board chair Deirdre Toner said Mr Byrne had tendered his resignation with immediate effect.
+At the press conference on Monday afternoon, Ms Toner said Mr Byrne had tendered his resignation with immediate effect.

 She said: “I have informed the board of the resignation at a special meeting this afternoon.